MaxwellPoster/BYOG/README.md

 Battle Watch
 ===
 Type of Game?
-> 2d fighting game (hunger games).
+> 2d fighting game, like the hunger games.
 Navigate through.
 Like pokemon on the ds.

 WHAT…...is the object of your game?
 -----